-

 There are two options for providing short term child care support for clients who are struggling to cope with unexpected circumstances that are impacting on their ability to manage their child care responsibilities.
 These are:

-• through the household services provisions where time limited child care support is “required for the proper running and maintenance of the person's household” – refer to section 7.2.7 of the Rehabilitation Policy Library.
+- through the household services provisions where time limited child care support is: “required for the proper running and maintenance of the person's household” – refer to section 7.2.7 in this library.

 Child care under a psychosocial rehabilitation plan